Dwight: "Depression"? Isn't that just a fancy word for feeling "bummed out"?

 - As a side note on opiates, some research is showing at least one form of depression possibly exists where the depression is caused by lack of endogenous opioid production/failure of the body to respond to its own levels of endorphins (e.g. the endorphin system is screwed up) as opposed to lack of serotonin, in which case opiates could be a proper medication.
 That said, this is not a reason to abuse opiates for depression relief, because the only things that indicate this variant are either preexisting drive for/near-instant addiction to opiates and/or the failure of serotonin-related medication interventions.
 That said, if you do have the combination of opiate craving and failure of SSRI and SNRI type drugs (and especially if chronic pain/fatigue/anxiety are severe parts of the depression), trying suboxone or a low-dose time-released long-acting opiate, under a doctor's supervision, may well be a good idea.

-- Bipolar I's other side is mania, the polar opposite of depression.
+- Bipolar I's other side is mania, the polar opposite of depression (in fact, it used to be called "Manic Depression" for this reason).
 Mania is an illness in and of itself, and arguably one even more destructive than depression because it tends to lead to far more dangerous and/or irresponsible behavior at its extremes, which Bipolar I sufferers tend to have.

 - Bipolar II or cyclothymia alternate sometimes severe depressions with mildly manic (in Bipolar II) or normal and healthy (in cyclothymia).
 These periods of "relief" do not make the depressions any less "real" or any less disabling.